 TIP 4: EAT WELL

 Believe it or not, studies show that eating foods high in Vitamins C and E as well as Zinc can help slow or prevent the progression of symptoms of macular degeneration.
 Lutein and zeaxanthin are antioxidants that can actually do the same.
 For some Vitamin E, almonds and sunflower seeds are a good source.
 Broccoli and strawberries are good for some Vitamin C. Spinach, ever the nutritional heavy hitter, is packed with everything above; leafy greens use lutein and zeaxanthin to absorb excess sunlight during photosynthesis.
 And guess where else you can find these two impossible-to-say carotenoids?
-That’s right—your macula!
+That’s right—absorbing excess light in your macula!
 So, when you’re eating healthy, you’re contributing to the overall health of your body, including your eyes.

 TIP 5: DRINK A BUNCH